CALM-LMU/YeastMateDocs/docs/getstarted.md

 }
 ```

 ## Options

-From there you can start three different jobs:
+From there you can select the presets you set on their respective [settings pages](./settings.md) for three different jobs:

+* Detection: The main job which performs inference on your images and save a segmentation mask and additional detection metadata.

 * Preprocessing: If your images are not tiff/png/jpeg files, or need to align your images, you can preprocess your data first, else you can skip this step.

-* Detection: The main job which performs inference on your images and save a segmentation mask and additional detection metadata.

 * Export: If you want to further sort your detected objects or crop your images around specific objects, this job will perform additional export tasks.

+## Job dashboard

+This page shows the status of the backends and all currently queued and running tasks.

 ## Correct and label your images